Alex Turner is obsessed with this old TV show

 What exactly is an Old Grey Whistle Test, anyway?
 Let's dig into the lyrics of the new Arctic Monkeys album...

-Arctic Monkeys’ Tranquility Base Hotel & Casino album dropped this weekend and already fans around the world are scratching their heads over Alex Turner’s lyrics.
+Arctic Monkeys’ Tranquility Base Hotel & Casino album in May and already fans around the world are scratching their heads over Alex Turner’s lyrics.

 Ever the eloquent wordsmith, Turner’s lyrical obsessions are influenced by all kinds of things.
 The track The World’s First Monster Truck Front Flip is inspired by a particularly compelling YouTube video featuring… well, a Monster Truck doing a front flip.
 For the first time.
 Ever.

 On the new song Four Out Of Five alone, Turner manages to reference the hokey cokey (the dance, or in this case a euphemism for sex), “Mr Bridge And Tunnel” (someone from the suburbs), Clavius (which is a crater on the moon, presumably where the titular Hotel & Casino is located) and the “information action ratio”, which according to Wikipedia is “the helplessness people confront when faced with decontextualised information”.

 One phrase caught our eye, however: